-Box 4.2: Mortgage fraud - lenders

-This section applies to mortgage lenders within the supervisory scope of the appropriate regulator.
+Box 4.2: Mortgage fraud - lenders This section applies to mortgage lenders within the supervisory scope of the appropriate regulator.
+Self-assessment questions: • Are systems and controls to detect and prevent mortgage fraud coordinated across the

-- Are systems and controls to detect and prevent mortgage fraud coordinated across the firm, with resources allocated on the basis of an assessment of where they can be used to best effect? - How does your firm contain the fraud risks posed by corrupt conveyancers, brokers and valuers? - How and when does your firm engage with cross-industry information-sharing exercises?
+- firm, with resources allocated on the basis of an assessment of where they can be used to best effect? - How does your firm contain the fraud risks posed by corrupt conveyancers, brokers and valuers? - How and when does your firm engage with cross-industry information-sharing exercises?

-- A firm's underwriting process can identify applications that may present a higher risk of mortgage fraud. - Membership of a lender's panels of brokers, conveyancers and valuers is subject to ongoing review.
-Dormant third parties are identified. - A lender reviews existing mortgage books to identify and assess mortgage fraud indicators. - A lender verifies that funds are being dispersed in line with instructions before it releases them. - A lender promptly discharges mortgages that have been redeemed and checks whether conveyancers register charges with the Land Registry in good time.
+Examples of good practice Examples of poor practice A firm's underwriting process can identify applications that may present a higher risk of mortgage fraud. • A lender fails to report relevant information to the FCA's Information from Lenders (IFL) scheme as per FCA guidance on IFL • Membership of a lender's panels of brokers, conveyancers and valuers is subject to ongoing review.
+Dormant third parties are identified. referrals.
+A lender lacks a clear definition of mortgage fraud, undermining data collection and trend analysis.
+A lender reviews existing mortgage books to identify and assess mortgage fraud indicators.
+A lender's panels of conveyancers, brokers and valuers are too large to be manageable.
+A lender verifies that funds are being dispersed in line with instructions before it releases them.
+The lender does no work to identify dormant parties.
+A lender relies solely on the Financial • A lender promptly discharges mortgages that have been redeemed and checks whether conveyancers register charges with the Land Registry in good time.